Antiochian/bat-detection/README.md

 ![Positive result](bat_positive.PNG) ![Negative_result](bat_negative.PNG)

 If the ratio value (seen in the "Ratio of Bat/Background" graph) surpasses the black dotted line, then the system records a positive bat detection event.
-You can see above that on the left sample a bat IS detected, and on the right a bat is NOT detected.
+You can see above that in the first sample a bat IS detected, and in the second a bat is NOT detected.